College of Social Work

 The Sigma Phi Omega is an academic honor and professional society in gerontology.
 It recognizes excellence of those who study gerontology and aging and the outstanding service of professionals who work on behalf of older persons.

 College of Social Work Scholarships

 Instructions on applying for scholarships are made available in December each year from the College (phone 850-644-4751 or 1-800-378-9550).
-Applications are accepted January – March 1.
+Applications are accepted January through February.
 Awards are for Fall semester only, except as noted (see Hurrle and Montgomery Scholarships).
-Deadline dates and applications are available on the College of Social Work Web site, at http://csw.fsu.edu/academics/financial-assistance/.
+Deadline dates and applications are available on the College of Social Work Website, at https://csw.fsu.edu/academics/financial-assistance/.

 Citrus Health Network Scholarship

 Established in 2002, this scholarship serves as a lasting tribute to the community services provided by Citrus Health Network, Inc. It is awarded annually to graduate students who are interested in working in the behavioral healthcare field in the Miami-Dade County area.